 Since 1968, my art has been strictly black India Ink on a white paper.
 It is common for artist to evaluate where they want to take their art, and my art experienced a dramatic change starting in 2015.
 The change began with “Wheelbarrow.”
 An old wooden wheelbarrow with the addition of an orange flowerpot.
 Just a slight accident of color.

 I still create drawings using only the black India Ink.
-But you have probity noticed an increase in the use of color complementing my drawings.
+But you have probably noticed an increase in the use of color complementing my drawings.
 Not just more drawings containing color accidents, but more color being applied in each drawing.
 I continue to describe my art as drawings because to me, the drawing is still the backbone of my art.
 The drawing begins with the India Ink.
 It is used to provide the detail and shadowing needed to create a strong visual image.
 The color comes after the India Ink drawing is completed.
 For me, my work is considered a drawing!